OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### The Info.plist File

 The information property list or `Info.plist` (named by convention) is main source of information for an iOS app.
 It consists of a structured file containing key-value pairs describing essential configuration information about the app.
-Actually, all bundled executables (plug-ins, frameworks, and apps) are expected to have an `Info.plist` file.
+Actually, all bundled executables (app extensions, frameworks and apps) are expected to have an `Info.plist` file.
 You can find all possible key in the [Apple Developer Documentation](https://developer.apple.com/documentation/bundleresources/information_property_list?language=objc "Information Property List").

 The file format might be XML or binary (bplist).
 You can convert it to XML format with one simple command: